rasoolims/Shekasteh/README.md

 # Shekasteh

 __Shekasteh__ is an evaluation dataset for Persian colloquial text.
-It comes from different generes, including blog posts, movie subtitles, and forum chats.
+It comes from different genres, including blog posts, movie subtitles, and forum chats.

 Format: TSV file (tab-separated) with columns 1) original text, 2) fixed broken word to standard forms, 3) fixed style to standard style, 4) genre, 5) source.